tweakunwanted/OpenXC-Player/README.md

 # OpenXC-Player
-Open source web player compatilhe with XtreamCodes V2 API
+Open source web player compatible with XtreamCodes V2 API

 ### How to install